 With two exceptions, these cameras share the same photo modes and capabilities.
 So I’m covering the photo features of both cameras together.
 I also have a more comprehensive comparison of the HERO7 Silver vs White that includes video shooting and other features.

-Resolution, Size, and Aspect Ratio.
-Both cameras produce 10MP photos that measure 3648 by 2736 pixels.
-To put that in practical terms, that's comfortably big enough to make an 8x10 print at full resolution.
+Resolution, Size & Aspect Ratio.
+Both of these cameras produce 10MP photos that measure 3648 by 2736 pixels.
+To put that in practical terms, that’s comfortably big enough to make an 8×10 print at full resolution.
+1

-The photos have an aspect ratio of 4:3.
+The photos have an aspect ratio of 4:3, which is a standard box shape produced by many cameras.

 Photo File Format.
 All photos on the HERO7 Silver and White are saved as standard JPGs.
 So they’re extremely widely compatible, and you can upload them directly to social media, email them, or import them into any image editor.